Programs : Brochure

 - Locations: La Plata, Argentina

 - Program Terms: Winter

-The ProgramThis study tour is designed to offer students an enriching cultural, linguistic, and academic experience in a specialized area of study within their psychology major.
-Students will complete a one-week intensive course that will provide an in depth look at mental health issues in Argentina’s criminal justice system.
-The course offers students the opportunity to build on their previous forensic psychology experience (classroom and/or research) by learning about mental health issues in forensic psychology in Argentina.
+This intensive course abroad is designed to offer students an enriching cultural, linguistic, and academic experience in a specialized area of study within their psychology major.
+Students will gain an in depth look at mental health issues in Argentina’s criminal justice system.
+The course offers students the opportunity to develop or build on previous forensic psychology experience (classroom and/or research) by learning about mental health issues in forensic psychology in Argentina.

 Upon completion of this course, students will:

 The course will involve a combination of classroom learning; facilitated discussions with attorneys, judges, and forensic psychologists and psychiatrists; and visits to a state mental hospital, prison, juvenile court, and/or adult court.
 Argentinean forensic psychology students and young professionals will attend the first day of the course with Drexel students, with the goal of broadening students’ cultural experiences and enriching classroom discussions.
 All classes involving institutional tours and observations will be taught solely for Drexel students.
 Students will tour Buenos Aires, viewing historic sites and key landmarks and learning about Argentina’s national and provincial governments and legal systems.
 In addition to course time, Dr. Goldstein and her Argentine colleagues will organize tours and social events to enrich students’ travel experiences.

 Basic Spanish language is not required but will enhance students' experience in Argentina.
 Students will also benefit from having completed a forensic psychology course or forensic research/lab/applied experience, though it is not required.